yardenc2003/trino-history-server/README.md

 Upon receiving the event, the server uses the coordinator URL to fetch both the query JSON representations, and persists the document in a configurable storage.
-This design decouples data collection from Trino's runtime, enabling long-term query retention and UI history browsing.
+This design decouples data collection from Trino's runtime, enabling long-term query retention and historical browsing via the [custom Trino UI frontend](https://github.com/yardenc2003/trino/tree/trino-history-server-475.1).

 ## Architecture